 Ever since I learned the alphabet, I’ve had an irrepressible affinity for the written word and, although I’m Armenian, the English language.
 My parents often found me poring over a dictionary or encyclopedia, or wielding a pen as I attacked word puzzle magazines or my older sister’s English exercise books.
 In elementary school, I made good use of my parents’ old manual typewriter and every scrap of blank paper I could find to produce one-of-a-kind family newsletters complete with articles, jokes, illustrations and puzzles.
 But I must have been a little thick in the head because it never dawned on me that I’d end up working in the publishing industry!
 I also loved sciences and assumed I’d end up an astronomer or chemist.
 I was obviously wrong, though I did unsuccessfully pursue studies in chemical technology for a short time.

 In 1992, I started working for Home Builder Magazine and, within four years, went from typesetting and proofreading to managing the editorial department, copy editing and copy writing.
 In 1996, I launched my own business and began picking up desktop publishing, proofreading, copy editing and writing assignments.
 Over two decades later, I’ve had a few hundred articles published in dozens of magazines and newspapers and, something I really didn’t see coming at the beginning, I’m now the author or co-author of five devotional books.
-Another surprise has been the opportunity to work as an illustrator, creating or contributing to four adult colouring books in the last two years.
+Another surprise has been the opportunity to work as an illustrator, creating or contributing to several adult colouring books in the last few years.

 As much as I love writing and drawing, I have a greater passion: serving God and telling others about Jesus Christ.
 I’m involved in many areas of service at my church, but particularly with women’s ministry and missions.
 When I’m not busy with a writing project or church activity, I enjoy many creative hobbies, such as calligraphy, sewing, cooking and gardening.